pineoc/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/scene.md

 All the child nodes will be zoomed in the same ratio with the node.

-### Rectangle tranform tool
+### Rectangle transform tool

-Click the fourth button on the tool bar located at the main window's top left corner or press the keyboard shortcut <kbd>T</kbd> in scene editor and you can activate **rectangle tranform tool**.
+Click the fourth button on the tool bar located at the main window's top left corner or press the keyboard shortcut <kbd>T</kbd> in scene editor and you can activate **rectangle transform tool**.

 ![rect](scene/rect_button.png)